evgenyneu/js-evaluator-for-android/README.md

 ### 2. Setup from local .aar file

 Download [jsevaluator-1.0.aar](https://github.com/evgenyneu/js-evaluator-for-android/blob/master/jsevaluator/build/outputs/aar/jsevaluator-1.0.aar?raw=true).
-You can also build it yourself with this command:
+You can also build it yourself in Android Studio with this command:

 ```
 ./gradlew :jsevaluator:aR